Alfresco/alfresco-ng2-components/README.md

 You can browse all the components at the following [page](http://devproducts.alfresco.com/).

+## Demo Application

+A separate application showcasing integration of components can be found [here](https://github.com/Alfresco/alfresco-ng2-components/tree/master/demo-shell-ng2).

+You will find examples of basic interaction for both BPM and ECM sets of widgets.

 ## Yeoman generators

 To speed up the development of your Alfresco Angular 2 application, or Alfresco Angular 2 component, use one of the Yeoman generators.